-Laura had majored in literature and led a predictable corporate life when Bam!, on February 10, 2014, at 1:15 p.m., her cute suits and the comfy office became history.
+Laura had majored in literature and led a predictable, comfy corporate life when Bam!, on February 10, 2014, at 1:15 p.m., her cute suits became history.
 Just six words from a doctor flipped her life over: “You have Parkinson’s Disease.
 So sorry.”

 Yes, she shook and shuffled, but soon it became apparent that the fundamental changes were occurring in her brain: It switched from words to images.
 Once an unstoppable reader, today she is hooked on graphics.
 Her hands are usually stained with ink.

 Now Laura lives with urgency.
-She wants to dedicate her remaining time to illustrating and writing for the common good, moved by a deep compassion of the human condition we all share.
+She wants to dedicate her remaining time to illustrating and writing for the common good, moved by an often painful awareness of the human condition we all share.